aaditirokade/major_studio_1/finalProject/README.md

 1. Energy

-Source: The World Bank, International Energy Agency, and the Energy Sector Management Assistance Program.
+Source: The World Bank, International Energy Agency, and the Energy Sector Management Assistance Program
 Title:  Sustainable Energy for All ( SE4ALL )
 Release date: December 20, 2013
 Last Updated: June 29, 2018